-Click to add an application to the domain.
-See Creating an Application on page 119 for details.
+Adds a new application to the domain.
+See Creating an Application on page 137 for details.

 All Applications Dialog

 Use the All Application dialog to display all applications defined in the domain, provide a search criteria, and allow for actions against a number of applications at a time.